ahangchen/TFusion/README.md

   - Building spatial temporal model with visual classification results
   - Bayesian Fusion

-Components communicate by ranking results.
+Components communicate by ranking results(those \*.log files ).
 We use this results for visualization and logical analysis in our experiments, thus we save them on file system in TrackViz/data.

 Written and tested in python2.

+>Attention: make sure you are using the repos with commit id specified in TFusion.
+You should use TrackViz@5a5c8a0 and rank-reid@b228897 because the master branches of TrackViz and rank-reid are under developing, so you will meet some errors if you use other version repos.

 ### Dataset
 #### Download